 Some of the most common passive learning strategies that are used include underlining or highlighting textbooks and re-watching lectures.
 While these strategies are “easier” in that you do not have to actively recall material at the time, relying on these strategies alone can make it more difficult to recall material later on (e.g. during your test) as you haven’t already practiced recalling the material.

 In your educational journey, you will encounter a certain amount of unavoidable passive learning, including lectures and required readings.
 This is fine, as long as passive learning is not your only method of learning and that you use active learning strategies to help consolidate what you have learned from the textbook or lecture.
 There are several ways to go about turning your passive learning experience into an active one, which I will discuss below.

 In short, using active learning strategies, where you are forced to actively engage with and actively recall the material, may require more effort in the short term, but this effort will pay off in the long term.
 There are many methods of active learning; try them out and see what works for you.
 In the event that you are required to use some passive learning strategies, consolidating your learning with active learning will also help in learning the material long-term.
-These strategies are all very general and will hopefully help you on your journey to conquering the GAMSAT and achieving a high GPA, both very important factors in medical school admission.
+These strategies are all very general, so they should be applicable to your university studies as well, not just your GAMSAT preparation.
+Hopefully, these strategies will help you on your journey to conquering the GAMSAT and achieving the GPA that you need to get into medical school, both very important factors in medical school admission.

 Need help improving your GAMSAT score?
-Join 7000+ GradReady Students, with an average improvement of 25+ Percentile Points in the May 2020 GAMSAT exam and 7 years of proven results!
+Join 8000+ GradReady Students with an average improvement of 20+ Percentile Points, 7 years of in a row!
 Learn more about our GAMSAT preparation courses here.